 It is important to understand what job the intended breed was designed for.
 It may be a high energy dog that was developed to herd, or to find and kill small rodents.
-It may be a guarding breed, or developed to assist humans with hunting, or just breed as a companion dog.
+It may be a guarding breed, or developed to assist humans with hunting, or just bred as a companion dog.

 As part of your research, look up the breed standards and other descriptions of any dog you are considering.

 "Dignified and aloof, with a certain keen fierceness"

 "wary of strangers"

 "fearless and with well developed protective instinct"

 "loyal and affectionate to those who earn his respect"